laurashen/data-science-sequencing.github.io/lectures/lecture14.md

 	<div class="figcaption">The central dogma of molecular biology.</div>
 </div>

 The purpose of DNA is to create protein, and *ribonucleic acid (RNA)* is produced as an intermediate.
-While every cell in the body has roughly the same DNA, cells in different tissues clearly have varying functions by expressing different RNA.
-Therefore if one is interested in the dynamics of different cell types, RNA is good to look at.
+While every cell in the body has roughly the same DNA, cells in different tissues clearly have varying functions.
+This is because different cells express different RNA.
+Therefore if one is interested in the dynamics of different cell types, one should somehow measure RNA.
 While DNA is static, RNA expression can be different depending on time, tissue, and environmental factors.

 DNA consists of two parts: coding and noncoding.
 The coding part includes objects called *genes*.
 There are roughly 20000 genes in humans, occupying about 1% of the entire genome.
 A lot of biology revolves around these genes; for example, RNA is transcribed from these genes.
 Each gene also consists of multiple parts: exons and introns.
 In the transcription problem, we take a subset of these exons to form an RNA transcript.
 We could obtain multiple transcripts from the same gene.
 In the figure below, we obtain 2 distinct transcripts from gene 1, a transcript consisting of exons A and B, and another transcript consisting of exons B and C.